Skip to content

 On the other hand, real compilers may expose their own challenges in the context of Knip.
 For instance, the Svelte compiler keeps exports intact, while they might represent component properties.
 This results in those exports being reported as unused by Knip.

-In short, the built-in functions seem to do a decent job, but you can override them however you like.
+The built-in functions seem to do a decent job, but override them however you like.

 Custom compilers

-Additional custom compilers can be added, and built-in compilers can be overridden.
+Built-in compilers can be overridden, and additional compilers can be added.
 Since compilers are functions, the Knip configuration file must be a dynamic .js or .ts file.

 Interface